Meet the Crew: Laurie Phillipson

 Receiving my Health Hero award on television was pretty special!
 Dr Hilary from ITV’s Daybreak presented this to me at the hangar in 2012 live on ITV.
 They had arranged for my family to be there, a couple of my former airlifted patients and some colleagues from EEAST too.
 I had no idea it was happening at all.
 Getting my job here as Clinical Manager is of course another highlight!

-Can you give us an idea of the training that the Doctors and Paramedics undertake as part of the HEMS team?
+Can you give us an idea of the training that the Pre-hospital Care Doctors and Critical Care Paramedics undertake as part of the HEMS team?

-We might attend less patients than the land ambulances, however the work involved in ensuring that we do deliver the highest level of pre-hospital care to the patient means that the Paramedics and Doctors here are kept extremely busy!
+We might attend less patients than the land ambulances, however the work involved in ensuring that we do deliver the highest level of pre-hospital care to the patient means that the Critical CAre Team are kept extremely busy!

 If you were to sum up your experience with the Charity, what would you say?

 We work in an industry that is always pioneering new things.
 We work amongst a team where there are always ideas being generated and forward thinking people can see better ways of doing things.
 Rapid change and high work load can be demanding, however it can be extremely rewarding having an input into those changes.
 It is an opportunity to make a difference.